ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_QCOM_image_processing.md

 - The `OpImageBoxFilterQCOM` instruction takes 3 operands: *sampled image*, *box size*, and texture coordinates.
-Note that *box size* specifies a floating point width and height in texels.
+Note that *box size* specifies a floating-point width and height in texels.
 The instruction computes a weighted average of all texels in the *sampled image* that are covered (either partially or fully) by a box with the specified size and centered at the specified texture coordinates.